Poetry by James Phoenix

 How we forget the human cost of war and calculate that ends are worth the means?

-The poem just below was written and published over 40 years ago.
+'which war' was written and published over 40 years ago.

 It came to mind as the world is plunged into misery once again, by forces out of control and people delusional and self-destructive.